w3c/media-capabilities/eme-extension-policy-check.md

 ## Overview

-The new API will allow application developers to query the status of an HDCP policy without a round-trip to the license server.
+The new API will allow application developers to query the status of a hypothetical key associated with an HDCP policy, without the need to fetch a real license.

 ```
 dictionary MediaKeysPolicyInit {